 Figure 4.
-Perspectives around the same facts
+Perspectives around the same facts (Drawing: Eider Pardo; Concept and script: Iñaki Gutiérrez-Ibarluzea)

 Let us give some examples in which context-based analysis of some of the domains will result in the recommendation of inclusion, exclusion or modification of a technology or group of technologies.